Ginger: Origin and distribution

-Ginger originated from Maritime Southeast Asia.
+Ginger originated in Maritime Southeast Asia.
 It is a true cultigen and does not exist in its wild state.
 The most ancient evidence of its domestication is among the Austronesian peoples where it was among several species of ginger cultivated and exploited since ancient times.
 They cultivated other gingers including turmeric (Curcuma longa), white turmeric (Curcuma zedoaria), and bitter ginger (Zingiber zerumbet).
 The rhizomes and the leaves were used to flavour food or eaten directly.
 The leaves were also used to weave mats.
 Aside from these uses, ginger had religious significance among Austronesians, being used in rituals for healing and for asking protection from spirits.
 It was also used in the blessing of Austronesian ships.

 Ginger was carried with them in their voyages as canoe plants during the Austronesian expansion, starting from around 5,000 BP.
 They introduced it to the Pacific Islands in prehistory, long before any contact with other civilizations.
 Reflexes of the Proto-Malayo-Polynesian word *laqia are found in Austronesian languages all the way to Hawaii.
 They also presumably introduced it to India along with other Southeast Asian food plants and Austronesian sailing technologies, during early contact by Austronesian sailors with the Dravidian-speaking peoples of Sri Lanka and South India at around 3,500 BP.
 It was also carried by Austronesian voyagers into Madagascar and the Comoros in the 1st millennium CE.

 From India, it was carried by traders into the Middle East and the Mediterranean by around the 1st century CE.
 It was primarily grown in southern India and the Greater Sunda Islands during the spice trade, along with peppers, cloves, and numerous other spices.